 - Waived or reduced deductibles in certain situations

-Collision and Comprehensive Coverage: Auto-Owners provides standard collision and comprehensive coverages, but there are a few extra benefits when compared with other companies' coverages.
-Namely, if you're in an accident with another Auto-Owners customer, the company will waive your collision deductible.
-And damage caused by an animal will either be covered by collision or comprehensive coverage, whichever has the lower deductible.
+Collision coverage advantage: If you're in an accident with another Auto-Owners customer, the company will waive your collision deductible.
+And damage caused by colliding an animal will either be covered by collision or comprehensive coverage, whichever benefits the policyholder more..

 Other available coverages from Auto-Owners include: